kofronpi/contracts-fr-en/src/en/cgv.md

 ## Article 2.
 Parties duties

 ### 2.1.
-Duties of {{ company.name }}
+Duties of the Developer

-{{ company.name }} commits to design and create a functional Deliverable in the timeframe set between both parties.
-{{ company.name }} shall bring up technical solutions allowing to materialize the Deliverable according to its functional specifications and to make sure it is properly functioning.
+The Developer commits to design and create a functional Deliverable in the timeframe set between both parties. the Developer shall bring up technical solutions allowing to materialize the Deliverable according to its functional specifications and to make sure it is properly functioning.

-{{ company.name }} is therefore submitted to a best endeavours obligation. {{ company.name }} will be able to subcontract all or part of the service.
+The Developer is therefore submitted to a best endeavours obligation. the Developer will be able to subcontract all or part of the service.

-Except if it is clearly specified in the Particular conditions of contract, {{ company.name }} is not submitted to an obligation of maintenance of the Deliverable or assistance to use for the Deliverable and its users.
+Except if it is clearly specified in the Particular conditions of contract, the Developer is not submitted to an obligation of maintenance of the Deliverable or assistance to use for the Deliverable and its users.

 ### 2.2.
 Duties of the Customer

-The Customer commits to provide to {{ company.name }} the Provided assets.
+The Customer commits to provide to the Developer the Provided assets.
 It is specified than, excluding any mention in the Particular conditions of contract, the redaction of texts and administrable content is the Customer's responsibility.

 The Customer commits to react or answer in a delay of 3 working days to sollicitations necessary to the good endeavour of the contract.
 The Customer acknowledges that his involvment and collaboration are necessary for the good endeavour of the contract.

-Any lateness or due diligence default can imply a delivery adjournment of the Deliverable by {{ company.name }} of the duration of the said lateness plus a working week.
-This adjournment cannot establish a malpractice of {{ company.name }} or a damage to the Customer.
+Any lateness or due diligence default can imply a delivery adjournment of the Deliverable by the Developer of the duration of the said lateness plus a working week.
+This adjournment cannot establish a malpractice of the Developer or a damage to the Customer.

 ## Article 3.
 Working practices